 The Fieldbook is the most comprehensive reference for Boy Scouts, Venturers, unit leaders, trainers, and other outdoor enthusiasts.
 Includes sections on leadership and trek preparation, Leave No Trace principles, trek adventures, and appreciating our environment.
 600-plus pages, 34 chapters, 500 color photographs, and 200 illustrations.
 Fourth edition.
 No. 33104

-Leave No Trace reminds us to respect other users of the outdoors including future generations.
+Outdoor ethics and Leave No Trace reminds us to respect other users of the outdoors including future generations.
 Appreciation for our natural environment and a knowledge of the interrelationships of nature bolster our respect for and reverence of the environment and nature.
-Leave No Trace is an awareness and an attitude rather than a set of rules.
-The principles of Leave No Trace apply in your backyard or local park as much as in the backcountry.
-Scouts and Scouters who complete the Leave No Trace requirements are entitled to wear the Leave No Trace temporary patch (No. 8630).
-No. 21-105.
+They are an awareness and an attitude rather than a set of rules.
+Outdoor ethics apply in your backyard or local park as much as in the backcountry.
+Scouts and Scouters who complete the outdoor ethics award requirements are entitled to wear patch number 618280 or name badge number 618977.

 Climb to New Horizons